What are Buyer Types?

 2. Average Spenders

 Average spenders spend on what they believe is appropriate.
 They weigh their options and decide on what they think is a good investment.
 Average spenders know how their budget looks, and thus they act accordingly.
-The following describes average spenders:
+The following describes the average spenders:

 - Average spenders are influenced by facts, but they are not fully controlled by those facts.
 They are partly influenced by messaging but will take their time before making a purchasing decision.
 They need to be persuaded that they are making the right choice, which happens when exposed to both data and emotional messages.

 Frugalists respond less favorably to marketing advertisements and commercials.
 They are controlled by the amount that they believe the products should cost and not what is being advertised.
 They demonstrate a low attitude towards spending and believe the amount they spend should be consistent with their budgets.
 They don’t indulge in luxurious expenditures.
 Frugalists are budgeters and planners.
-They can anticipate the outcome of the spending and thus put measures before it happens.

 The characteristics of frugalists are as follows: